phansch/mini_rfc_for_cargo_lint_configuration/README.md

   * If the use case is for large organizations to share common settings, then this assumes they have a monolithic workspace which may not be true for everyone.
   * The counter argument for something like lints.toml is the proliferation of many config files for a Cargo project (rustfmt.toml, lints.toml, .cargo/config, etc.).

+TODO: ~~Summarize the different config files and~~ come to a conclusion

+## Alternatives

+### Different configuration file location

+There are some other plausible locations to configure lints, such as `.config/cargo` or `Lints.toml`.

 #### .config/cargo

+A more standard location to store lint configuration would be `.config/cargo`.
 As with `Cargo.toml` this file would need a new `[lints]` section, too.

 - Pro: users could add their personal lint preferences in their home directory.
 - Con: I would estimate that almost every project would want to make use of a lint configuration file, which means that every project would end up having to create the additional `.config/cargo` file.
-(Both rubocop and eslint support this)
+(Both [rubocop][rubocop] and [eslint][eslint] support this)

 #### Lints.toml

-A third option would be a completely separate file.
+Another option would be a completely separate file.
 Maybe called `Lints.toml`.
 This would be the most flexible implementation because we would not have to care about existing code for `Cargo.toml` or `.config/cargo`.
+It is also more similar to the existing `Clippy.toml`.

 However, it would also mean that, like with `.config/cargo`, users have to add an additional configuration file to the roots of their repositories.

-Additionally, we may also want to handle `rustfmt` configuration and we would need to find a more general name.
-See the next section on other tool configuration.
+Additionally, we may also want to handle `rustfmt` configuration, and we would need to find a more general name.

-TODO: Summarize the different config files and come to a conclusion

-## Alternatives
+### TODO Other alternatives

 * Is there a more general solution?
 How does this relate to other tool configurations such as rustfmt.toml?
 -> Also see Clippy.toml